Shreejapandey/Fitclub-webapp/README.md

 # Fitness Hub : Responsive Fitness Webpage

-Welcome to Fitness Hub, your go-to fitness destination built with ReactJS!
+Welcome to FitClub, your go-to fitness destination built with ReactJS!
 This responsive web application provides a sleek and engaging interface to help users stay fit and healthy.

 ## Preview
 ![Fitness Hub](home.png)